sebspion/reqs/draft-ietf-lake-reqs.md

 In the case of public key identities, the AKE is required to protect the identity of one of the peers against active attackers and the identity of the other peer against passive attackers.

-In case of a PSK identifier, this may be protected against passive attackers, for example with a key derived from a Diffie-Hellman shared secret at the earliest in message 3.
-As a consequence, in order to authenticate the responder within the AKE, at least four protocol messages are needed in case of symmetric key authentication with identity protection.
-Considering the need to keep the number of messages at a minimum (see {{disc}}), unless there are other good reasons for having more than 3 messages, it is not required to protect the PSK identifier, and it may thus be sent in the first message.
+In case of a PSK identifier, this may be protected against passive attackers, for example with a key derived from a Diffie-Hellman shared secret at the earliest in flight 3.
+As a consequence, in order to authenticate the responder within the AKE, at least four protocol flights are needed in case of symmetric key authentication with identity protection.
+Considering the need to keep the number of round-trips at a minimum (see {{disc}}), unless there are other good reasons for having more than 3 flights, it is not required to protect the PSK identifier, and it may thus be sent in the first flight.

 Other identifying information that needs to be transported in plain text is cipher suites and connection identifiers.
-Encrypting crypto algorithms does not allow negotiation of cipher suite within 3 messages.
+Encrypting crypto algorithms does not allow negotiation of cipher suite within 3 flight.
 Encryption of connection identifiers only works in asymmetric case and does not enable arbitrarily short identifiers (see {{AKE-OSCORE}}).

 ## Auxiliary Data

-In order to reduce round trips and number of messages, and in some cases also streamline processing, certain security features may be  integrated into the AKE by transporting auxiliary data together with the AKE messages.
+In order to reduce round trips and the number of messages, and in some cases also streamline processing, certain security features may be  integrated into the AKE by transporting auxiliary data together with the AKE messages.

 One example is the transport of third-party authorization information such as an access token or a voucher from initiator to responder or vice versa.
 Such a scheme could enable the party receiving the authorization information to make a decision about whether the party being authenticated is also authorized before the protocol is completed, and if not then discontinue the protocol before it is complete, thereby saving time, message processing and data transmission.
 This application can be further optimized by using an AKE with static DH keys {{I-D.selander-ace-ake-authz}}.